Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold: Abstract

 \section{Abstract}

 By formulating the renormalization group as a quantum channel acting on density matrices in Quantum Field Theories (QFTs), we show that ground-state expectation values of observables supported on slow momentum modes can be approximated by their averages on the fixed-point theories to which the QFTs flow.
 This is done by studying the fidelity between ground states of different QFTs and arriving at certain hyperscaling relations satisfied at criticality.
-Our results allow for a clear identification of cases in which one can replace a QFT by its scale-invariant limit in the calculation of expectation values, opening the way for the application of numerical and analytical methods to as of yet difficult computer simulation of critical models.
+Our results allow for a clear identification of cases in which one can replace a QFT by its scale-invariant limit in the calculation of expectation values, opening the way for a range of applications, including the improvement of numerical and analytical methods used to tackle the costly computer simulation of critical models.

 \textit{Introduction} --- One central concept in the study of phase transitions and quantum field theories (QFTs) is that of a critical point: a point in the parameter space of the system, for field theories the space of couplings in the Lagrangian, at which the correlation length diverges, or equivalently, a first-order transition terminates \cite{stanley, goldenfeld, cardy_1996}.
 The modern understanding of this phenomenon is arrived at by studying the renormalization group (RG) and is encapsulated in Wilson's work \cite{wilson}.
 Focusing our attention on QFTs at zero temperature, the RG consists of describing the field theory as a flow in the space of couplings as we move from short to large scales.
 This dynamical flow has several fixed points, with their own directions of attraction and repulsion (called irrelevant and relevant, respectively) in parameter space, with the critical points, whose set define the ``critical manifold", associated to any saddle or node being those which flow towards it.